Shell Field Guide

 4.1 Use Shellcheck

 First, let's get that out of the way.
-This is low hanging fruit.
+This is low-hanging fruit.
 And you will get the most of this booklet by following it.

 A lot of the most common errors we usually make are well known ones.
 And in fact, we all usually fail in similar ways.
 Bash is known for being error prone when dealing with testing variable values, string operations, or flaky subshells and pipes.

-No matter which editor you are using, but you should be able to install a plugin to do automatic checks while you're editing.
+No matter which editor you are using, you should be able to install a plugin to do automatic checks while you're editing.

 In emacs' case, the package is called flymake-shellcheck, and a quick configuration for it is: